-To perform PCR using RNA as a starting template, the RNA must first be reverse transcribed into cDNA in a RT reaction.
-RT and PCR can be carried out either sequentially in the same tube (one-step RT-PCR) or separately (two-step RT-PCR).
+To perform PCR using RNA as a starting template, the RNA must first be reverse transcribed into cDNA in a reverse transcription (RT) reaction.
+RT and PCR can be carried out either sequentially in the same tube (1-step RT-PCR) or separately (2-step RT-PCR).

 One-step RT-PCR requires gene-specific primers.
-For this application, QIAGEN offers the QIAGEN OneStep Ahead RT-PCR Kit, which enables one-step RT-PCR of any RNA template without optimization.
+For this application, QIAGEN offers the QIAGEN OneStep RT-PCR Kit, which enables one-step RT-PCR of any RNA template without optimization.